YESHYUNGSEOK/claude-code-tips/README.md

 # 30 Claude Code Tips: From Basics to Advanced (Work in Progress - 23 tips so far)

-Tips for getting the most out of Claude Code - includes a custom status line script, system prompt patching (41% of the static overhead, ~50% of the overall overhead), using Gemini CLI as Claude Code's minion, and Claude Code running itself in a container.
+Tips for getting the most out of Claude Code - includes a custom status line script, cutting the system prompt in half, using Gemini CLI as Claude Code's minion, and Claude Code running itself in a container.

 ## Tip 0: Customize your status line